Zerodha Kite is the trading platform powered by Zerodha Brokers ltd., the Country’s leading discount broker.

 - MIS to Zerodha: MIS stands for Margin Intraday What is the meaning of Square Off in trading?
 In trading ter...
 More.

 - CNC: It means cash n carry.
-CNC is used in the supply industry.
+CNC is for delivery-based trades.

 Frequently Asked Questions

-CNC stands for Cash ‘Nd Carry, which means you are placing this as a delivery order.
+CNC stands for Cash and Carry, which means you are placing this as a delivery order.
 At the end of the day, bought shares will be marked for delivery to your Demat account.

 Can we convert CNC to MIS in Zerodha?